đŻ What Is Assertiveness?

 đ ď¸ Tips and Tools for Improving Assertiveness

-- Improve your emotional endurance.
-Very frequently it will feel scary to act assertively.
+- Improve your emotional resilience.
+Very frequently it will feel scary to communicate assertively.
 If you canât tolerate that fear and be assertive anyway, your assertiveness will decrease rather than improve.
-Building emotional endurance is essential if you want to feel more confident with assertiveness.
+Building emotional resilience is essential if you want to feel more confident with assertiveness.

 - Avoid fake guilt.
-Often the biggest obstacle to assertiveness is guilt.
-Or rather, itâs the fear of feeling guilty because someone else might become sad or angry after your act assertively.
+Often the biggest obstacle to assertive communication is guilt.
+Or rather, itâs the fear of feeling guilty because someone else might become sad or angry after you communicate assertively.
 But thatâs not actually guilt.
 Guilt is the emotion you feel when you knowingly do something immoral.
 Feeling guilty even though youâve done nothing wrong is fake guilt and you shouldnât let it stop you from being assertive.
 Remember: You are responsible for your actions, not other peopleâs feelings.

 - Clarify your values.
-Itâs important to remember that despite assertiveness often feeling uncomfortable or scary, weâre doing it for a reason.
+Itâs important to remember that despite assertive communication often feeling uncomfortable or scary, weâre doing it for a reason.
 Weâre setting boundaries on work so that we can protect our mental health, for example.
 Or maybe youâre expressing yourself with your partner because you value honesty and trust in relationships.
-When you make time to clarify the why behind your assertivenessâyour personal valuesâyou will feel more motivated and confident to act assertively despite the discomfort.
+When you make time to clarify the why behind your assertivenessâyour personal valuesâyou will feel more motivated and confident to communicate assertively despite the discomfort.